Drupal Association members fund grants that make connections all over the world.

 admin/structure/registration/registration_types, much like you would a content type.

 - Add a registration field to any entity you want to enable registrations

 for.
 Note the display options: default, link to the registration form,

 and embedding the actual form.

 - When you add or edit an entity, select the registration bundle you want to

 - Registrations are now enabled for the entity and you can configure the

 One of the cornerstones of the Entity Registrations module is the granular permission control it provides over which roles have access to Registration Types.
 Each Registration Type has its own permission settings.
 This means that if you have Workshops for authenticated users and you have Events for both anonymous and authenticated users, you will need to set up the permissions for each Registration Type appropriately.

-Hint: If you want to allow anonymous and authenticated users to be able to register for a particular Registration Type, you will need to set the permissions for that Registration Type to "checked" on Create new registration and Register other people for both, anonymous and authenticated users.
+Hint: If you want to allow anonymous and authenticated users to be able to register for a particular Registration Type, you will need to set the permissions for that Registration Type to "checked" on Create new registration for yourself and Create new registration for anybody for both, anonymous and authenticated users.